Cycles of Sums of Integers

-As $x+y=x-y\mod 2$, note that T-sequences are Ducci sequences when $m=2$.
+As $x+y\equiv x-y\pmod{2}$, note that T-sequences are Ducci sequences when $m=2$.
 Several known results can then be generalized.

-To simplify notation, the components of a tuple $\textbf{a}\in\ZZ^n_m$ are indexed from $0$ to $n-1$.
-We sometimes write $\cro{\textbf{a}}_i$ for $\textbf{a}_i$.
+To simplify notation, the components of a tuple $\textbf{a}\in\Z^n_m$ are indexed from $0$ to $n-1$.
+We sometimes write $[\textbf{a}]_i$ for $\textbf{a}_i$.
 Note that addition and subtraction of the indices will always be performed modulo $n$.
 Thus, $\textbf{a}_i$ should be understood as $\textbf{a}_{(i\mod n)}$.

-Since $\ZZ_m^n$ is finite, a T-sequence must be eventually periodic.
-The goal of this paper is to study the period as a function of $m$ and $n$, which we denote by $P(m,n)$.
+Since $\Z_m^n$ is finite, a T-sequence must be eventually periodic.
+The goal of this paper is to study the maximal cycle length as a function of $m$ and $n$, which we denote by $P(m,n)$.
 We shall detail what we mean by the length of the period.